thewatermethod/pizzapranks/README.md

 Wordpress theme for pizzapranks.com

 TO DO

 - Clean up code, generally
 - ~~add build process~~
 - ~~move custom post types out of CPT UI into the theme~~
-- separate look and feel of comic pages and give rest of site look and feel requested
+- ~separate look and feel of comic pages and give rest of site look and feel requested~
-- custom calendar widget
+- ~custom calendar widget~
+- vue into production mode
+- additional bug fixes, probably
 - ~~Evaluate need for bootstrap~~ there is no need
 - remove xml file from repo
-- calendar pages should load assets seperately
+- calendar pages should load assets seperately - not sure about this anymore